thecatfather/DV-bongole/README.md

 How I run the ros program:

-1) Create 4 terminals and navigate into catkin workspace which contains src folder contents as given.
+1) Create 4 terminals or use terminator and navigate into catkin workspace which contains src folder contents as given.

 2) In the all terminals run command: ```source ./devel/setup.bash```